dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/authenticate-azure.md

 sidebar_label: "Authenticate with Azure DevOps"
 ---

-If you use the dbt Cloud IDE to collaborate on your team's Azure DevOps dbt repo, you need to [link your dbt Cloud profile to Azure DevOps](#link-your-dbt-cloud-profile-to-azure-devops), providing an extra layer of authentication.
+If you use the dbt Cloud IDE to collaborate on your team's Azure DevOps dbt repo, you need to [link your dbt Cloud profile to Azure DevOps](#link-your-dbt-cloud-profile-to-azure-devops), which provides an extra layer of authentication.

 :::info Beta feature
 This feature is currently in Beta.
 If you are interested in getting access to the beta, please reach out to support@getdbt.com